NewSat flags interest in Singtel's sale of Optus unit -report

-SYDNEY, June 12 Australian satellite communications company NewSat has flagged its interest in Singapore Telecommunications Ltd's A$2 billion ($1.88 billion) sale of its Australian unit, Optus Satellite.
+SYDNEY Australian satellite communications company NewSat has flagged its interest in Singapore Telecommunications Ltd's A$2 billion (1.20 billion pounds) sale of its Australian unit, Optus Satellite.

 NewSat chief executive Adrian Ballintine said a number of private equity firms and investment banks have approached the satellite operator about potential partnerships.